Rosario Casas Dupuy: Career in the Central Intelligence Agency

 David Samson first approached Casas Dupuy at an AMCOSAD function, assuming she was a new State Department employee based on her fluent grasp of English.
 Upon learning she was a newly arrived Colombian attaché, he saw an opportunity, later recalling in his case notes that new arrivals are most vulnerable to recruitment as they seek friends and routine.
 He began wooing her with friendship and practical help, gave her loans to cover her immediate expenses and rides to work, all while carefully gathering information about her personal life, including her alleged history of troubled affairs with married men.
 They eventually became lovers, despite both having other partners.

 Samson eventually revealed his CIA affiliation to Casas Dupuy.
-Though initially shocked by the negative connotations, she accepted it because she knew him as a "normal human being".
+Though initially shocked, she accepted it because she thought of him as a "normal human being".
 He soon made a subtle first request, asking her to share gossip and insights about the Soviet and Cuban diplomats she knew, framing it as a harmless favor to help him in his work.
 Casas Dupuy agreed, finding it difficult to refuse a friend.
 This evolved into her providing information on Latin American diplomats and leftist groups in Colombia.

-Samson then escalated the arrangement, asking to use her apartment for clandestine meetings with a source, offering her $200 a month.
-Despite finding it "weird", Casas Dupuy consented out of friendship, giving him a key.
-Their professional entanglement deepened when both were elected to the board of AMCOSAD, placing Casas Dupuy in direct contact with Igor Shurygin.
+Samson then escalated the arrangement, asking to use her apartment for clandestine HUMINT meetings with a source, offering her $200 a month.
+Despite finding it "weird", Casas Dupuy consented out of friendship and gave him a key.
+Their relationship got complicated when both of them were elected to the board of AMCOSAD, placing Casas Dupuy in direct contact with Igor Shurygin.
 Shurygin was extremely guarded whenever someone from the United States was in the room, but Samson assumed that he would be more open in front of someone from Latin America.
 Samson privately admitted this created a ripe opportunity for exploitation, confessing to the central moral conflict he faced: "How far are you willing to go to exploit someone who you really care about?"
-He saw Rosario as incredibly naive, unaware of where her small favors were leading.

 Shurygin, meanwhile, was also actively recruiting for Soviet agents.